apache/nuttx/tools/README.txt

 mksymtab.c, cvsparser.c, and cvsparser.h
 ----------------------------------------

-  This is a C file that is used to build symbol tables from common-separated value (CSV) files.
+  This is a C file that is used to build symbol tables from comma separated value (CSV) files.
 This tool is not used during the NuttX build, but can be used as needed to generate files.